Secrets Management: Vault, Kubernetes Secrets, and Env Vars

 Secrets Management: Vault, Kubernetes Secrets, and Environment Variables

 Every microservice needs credentials.
 Database passwords, API keys, TLS certificates, encryption keys.
 The list adds up fast.
-In a monolith, you could probably get away with a config file or some environment variables scattered across servers.
+In a monolith, you could probably get away with a config file or some environment variables on each server.
 That stops working when you have dozens of services scaling dynamically across multiple clouds.

 This post covers what secrets actually are in microservices, the difference between static and dynamic approaches, how Kubernetes handles them, and why HashiCorp Vault has become essential infrastructure for production deployments.